linshaolong5240/UIKit-Catalog/README.md

 ## Add a Page Control Interface

-Use a `UIPageControl` to structure your app's user interface.
+Use a `UIPageControl` to structure an app's user interface.
 A page control is a specialized control that displays a horizontal series of dots, each of which corresponds to a page in the app’s document or other data-model entity.
-You customize a page control by setting its tint color for all the page indicator dots, and for the current page indicator dot.
+Customize a page control by setting its tint color for all the page-indicator dots, and for the current page-indicator dot.

 The `configurePageControl` function sets up a customized page control: